Slow Cooker Mexican Rice Bowls

 - The slow cooker mixture is ready when the rice is tender (and preferably the peppers are barely cooked, with still quite a bit of crunch.)

 - Serve hot or warm, with a generous scoop of the Poblano-Avocado Salsa on top.

 - You could add other toppings such as desired.

-This recipe inspired by Mexican Barley and Black Beans in American Heart Association Healthy Slow Cooker Cookbook; we created the salsa recipe and adapted the other mixture quite a bit.
+This recipe was inspired by Mexican Barley and Black Beans in American Heart Association Healthy Slow Cooker Cookbook; we created the salsa recipe and adapted the other mixture quite a bit.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: